itstalhaansari/status_saver/README.md

-# status_saver
+# Status Saver

-A new Flutter project.
+A whatsapp status saver to store whatsapp watched statuses in you mobile gallery

 ## Getting Started